GokuMohandas/casual-digressions/notes/qa_goku.md

 Analysis/Implementations:
 DMN+
-	   Briefly mention DMN and link to tutorial)
-	   Provide short summary of DMN+ and link to tutorial Show architecture from paper with citations
+	   Briefly mention DMN and link to tutorial), big diff is not using supporting facts Provide short summary of DMN+ and link to tutorial Show architecture from paper with citations
 	   Show some preprocessing images.